apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 With proper sizing of the cluster and provided RWX Storage Class, this guide should be working on any OpenShift 4.8, however it was executed on the following once.

 - ROKS - RedHat OpenShift Kubernetes Service allowing to run managed Red Hat OpenShift on IBM Cloud
-OpenShift 4.8.x - 7 Worker Nodes (16 CPU, 32GB Memory) - ibmc-file-gold-gid Storage Class
+OpenShift 4.8.x - 7 Worker Nodes (16 CPU, 32GB Memory) - Managed NFS Storage Class
 Successfully installed

 - ARO - Azure Red Hat OpenShift allowing to run managed Red Hat OpenShift on Azure